jmtemple/python-intro/README.md

 # Print Statements & ASCII Art

-5. Add a second print statement to your `main.py` program:
+4. You are now in a new code chunk of your jupyter notebook program (all unique/different programs, components, questions, etc. should be in their own code chunk) In this new code chunk print another statement

 ```python
 print("Are we having fun yet?")
 ```
-6. Save your program, and run it in the terminal window.
+5. Save your program and run it in the terminal window.

-7. Modify your program to include additional lines of text in your output.
+6. Modify your program to include additional lines of text in your output.
 Note that you can use any punctuation or printable symbol on the keyboard.

-8. Start a new file in your repl (remember the `.py` file extension!) to start writing a new program `figure.py`.

-9. In your new file, write a program that draws a figure similar to the one below, using a set of `print` commands.
+7. In a new code chunk in your jupyter notebook write a program that draws a figure similar to the one below, using a set of `print` commands.
 ```
            * *
           *   *